|

 Bum was also an active sportsman and enjoyed the outdoors, hunting,

 golf and bowling to name a few.
-Surviving are two sons, Michael C.

 Heath and his wife, Lorrie, Greensboro, GA, Gary W. Heath, Napoleon,